 to instruct web search engines to ignore all the email address images:

-User-agent: * Disallow: /images9/
+User-agent: * Disallow: /images/

 You may wish to automate the process of converting email addresses to images, and integrate your automation into the maintenance of your website.
-There are a gazillion different ways to maintain websites and so a gazillion different ways to automate and integrate the email->image process, and so suggestions here will probably be irrelevant to your situation.
+There are a gazillion different ways to maintain websites and so a gazillion different ways to automate and integrate the email→image process, and so suggestions here will probably be irrelevant to your situation.

-If you use Dreamweaver as your preferred tool to create and maintain your website, the most sensible approach may be to cast the email->image process as a Dreamweaver "extension".
+If you use Dreamweaver as your preferred tool to create and maintain your website, the most sensible approach may be to cast the email→image process as a Dreamweaver "extension".
 Dreamweaver provides a lot of extension capabilities.
 Unfortunately, the best reference documentation I'm aware of, the official Macromedia documentation Developing Extensions for Macromedia Dreamweaver 8 is necessary but may not be sufficient.
-Despite its length (over a thousand pages!), it doesn't thoroughly explain which kind of extension you want for your need, why, and exactly what parts are needed.
+Despite its length (over a thousand pages!), it still doesn't thoroughly explain which kind of extension you want for your need, why, and exactly what parts are needed.
 The documentation of how to create and use the Javascript->C/C++ interface is particularly cryptic.
 Web searches are also not very helpful; you will find mostly questions and few answers.

 The best companion book I'm aware of that gives a more complete view of these areas is Beyond Dreamweaver, by Joseph Lowery (full title: Joseph Lowery's Beyond Dreamweaver, ISBN: 0735712778).
 Although it's a bit dated now, I'm not aware of the existence of a better book.
 I recommend you use a reference book and an overview book rather than trying to choose just one or the other.